 Mexico annual inflation at 21-year high, more rate hikes seen

-Core inflation, which strips out some volatile food and energy items, increased 6.78% in the year through March, a level not hit since April 2001, the INEGI data showed.
+For its part, core inflation, which strips out some volatile food and energy items, increased 6.78% in the year through March, a level not hit since April 2001.

-The Bank of Mexico, or Banxico as the central bank is called, has a permanent headline inflation target of 3%, with a one-percentage-point tolerance range above and below that.
+Minutes from the Bank of Mexico's latest monetary policy meeting, which were published on Thursday, said all five of the bank's board members stated that forecasts for headline and core inflation were revised upwards, while most members underscored that convergence to target has been delayed.

+Banxico, as the Mexican central bank is known, said "most members stated that the balance of risks for the trajectory of inflation over the forecast horizon has deteriorated again and remains biased to the upside."

 Headline and core inflation have "further to run in the near term as food and energy inflation edges higher.
 Broader price pressures will also remain strong, suggesting that Banxico's tightening cycle will go further than most analysts expect," said Nikhil Sanghani, Latin America economist at Capital Economics.